Denis Compton – The Golden Boy of English Cricket

 Denis Compton was a good hooker and cutter and was never tied to the crease.
 He loved to do battle, especially with the best wrist-spin bowlers.
 But for all his occasional unorthodoxness, he had a sound basic technique.
 The only uncertainty about his batting lay in his running between the wickets.
 He was in, and the air tended to be filled with calls and counter-calls.

-Deniss Compton 107 Alistair Cook
+Deniss Compton 107 Denis Compton

 As Trevor Bailey said, “A call from Denis was merely the basis for negotiation!”
 Punctuality at the start of play was never his strong suit, and he was once surprised to hear from another motorist on Vauxhall Bridge that the last day’s play in a Test match at the Oval, starting half an hour earlier than usual, was already in progress.
 But his skill.